 This stunning and unusual American Robin with a white breast was the highlight of our final day of banding for the fall 2009 season today.
 Our short, final week was not particularly notable; I'll be posting a season summary in a few days.
 Meanwhile, let's check out this very cool robin!

 American Robins with abnormal plumage are not terribly uncommon.
 There was the funky orange-faced bird I banded a couple of weeks ago.
 I band robins with one or a few white feathers at least once a season.
-In October 2007 I banded an adult female in which nearly all the gray feathers had a frosted appearance (scroll down on this page for a photo).
+In October 2007 I banded an adult female in which nearly all the gray feathers had a frosted appearance.
 I have found photos of quite a few robins that were the "opposite" of our bird, with pale backs but normal breasts (in Minnesota, Saskatchewan, Iowa, Pennsylvania, and Utah).
 However, I have never encountered or heard of a robin that had a completely white breast with a normal back, wings, and head like the bird we banded today.

 Most of the gray plumage on this robin, which was a hatching-year bird (born this year), was normally-colored.
 It did have a few partially white feathers on each wing.
 Most of these feathers were short and/or deformed.
 On the left wing there was one slightly brittle short feather with a bit of white, and one mostly white feather next to it.

 On the right wing, one primary was half white, stunted, and growing in this weird direction.
 About half of the tail feathers were also "messy" looking, due to some brittleness and twisting to them.

 The only hint of orange pigment was on a few feathers under each wing.